gorhill/uBlock/README.md

 It is important to note that using a blocker is **NOT** [theft].
 Do not fall for this creepy idea.
 The _ultimate_ logical consequence of `blocking = theft` is the criminalization of the inalienable right to privacy.

-Ads, "unintrusive" or not, are just the visible portion of the privacy-invading means entering your browser when you visit most sites. **uBO's primary goal is to help users neutralize these privacy-invading methods** in a way that welcomes those users who do not wish to use more technical, involved means (such as [uMatrix]).
+Ads, "unintrusive" or not, are just the visible portion of the privacy-invading means entering your browser when you visit most sites. **uBO's primary goal is to help users neutralize these privacy-invading methods** in a way that welcomes those users who do not wish to use more technical means.

 ***